Lsos/donation-reminder/src/readme.md

 [./env/](/src/env/).

 To achieve `2.` and `3.`, the `@lsos/donation-reminder` package runs a `postinstall` script that does two things:
- - Find the user config `~/lsos.json` and copies its content to `./env/userConfig.ts`.
+ - It finds the user config `~/lsos.json` and copies its content to `./env/userConfig.ts`.
    The browser-side code imports `./env/userConfig.ts`;
    this is how the browser-side business logic knows whether the user has run `lsos remove`.
    Source code:
    [./scripts/postinstall/findUserConfig](/src/scripts/postinstall/findUserConfig.ts),
    [./env/userConfig.ts](/src/env/userConfig.ts).
- - Find the number of Git authors of the user's Git repository.
+ - It finds the number of Git authors of the user's Git repository.
-   To retrieve the number of Git authors we run and parse `git shortlog --summary --numbered --email --all`.
+   To retrieve the number of Git authors it runs and parses `git shortlog --summary --numbered --email --all`.
    The number is saved in `./env/numberOfAuthors.ts` which is imported by the browser-side code.
    Source code:
    [./scripts/postinstall/findNumberOfAuthors](/src/scripts/postinstall/findNumberOfAuthors.ts),